Charlyinthenet/agile-ux-design/agile-baseline/foundation.md

 ### Agile 4 Values and Tips added
 >
-> <cite> We are uncovering better ways of developing software by doing it and helping others do it.
+> We are uncovering better ways of developing software by doing it and helping others do it.
 Through this work we have come to value:
+>
 > 1. Individuals and interactions over processes and tools </cite>

 Tips: better a short meeting prepared and facilitated by SM and PO with a visual and co-created board than a series of long emails with Excel attached